Azure/opendigitaltwins-smartcities/README.md

 To accelerate development of digital twins solutions, our goal is to provide DTDL-based ontology definition for various domains, which learns from, builds on, and/or uses industry standards, meets the needs of downstream of developers, and will be adopted and/or extended by the industry.

 For smart cities, we started by evaluating a number of existing standards including ETSI CIM NGSI-LD models for Smart Cities, Saref4City, CityGML, ISOm and others.
-We worked with our partners at [Sirus](https://sirus.be/) to provide DTDL-based onotlogy, starting with [ETSI CIM NGSI-LD models]() which have been adopted by organizations like [OASC](https://oascities.org/).
-The resulting open-source DTDL Smart Cities ontology provides common ground for modeling smart cities solutions, accelerate developers time to results, and enable interoperability between DTDL-based solutions from different solution providers.

-## Pricinciples
+## General Pricinciples

+- Driven-by-implementation approach: the ontology will focus on IoT driven use cases and validated in practice via Azure Digital Twins.
+- Leverage open source royalty-free standards.
+Please see [Licensing and Credits]().
+- Open contribution.
+Contributuon is open to anybody.
+Please see [contributions guidlines] ().

 ## Smart Cities ontology for Digital Twins Overview
 In domains like Smart City, the lack of open and standardized approach for exchange of context information has been recognized as a hinderance to the widespread adoption of smart services.
 A common representation of places, infrastructure, and assets is paramount for interoperability, re-use, and information sharing across multiple applications.

+We worked with our partners at [Sirus](https://sirus.be/) to provide DTDL-based onotlogy, starting with [ETSI CIM NGSI-LD models]() which have been adopted by organizations like [OASC](https://oascities.org/).
+The resulting open-source DTDL Smart Cities ontology provides common ground for modeling smart cities solutions, accelerate developers time to results, and enable interoperability between DTDL-based solutions from different solution providers.

 The [ETSI specification for Context Information Management](https://etsi.org/images/files/ETSIWhitePapers/etsi_wp31_NGSI_API.pdf) defines an open framework for context information exchange named NGSI-LD which comes with an information model that defines the meaning of the most needed terms and provides the tools to create domain-specific extensions to model any information.